Tygs/0bin/README.rst

-**WARNING**: *0bin.net is dead and will likely stay that way.
+**WARNING**: *0bin is dead and will likely stay that way.
 We got a surge in CP report and decided to not keep it up.
 Some trouble has to be expected, and we always had to perform some take down, but this is now too much.*

+*We dropped the 0bin.net domain, some scammers bought it, and are now controlling it.
+DO NOT TRUST IT.*

 *The code stays available if you choose to host your own instance.*